 The Bachelor of Music program at Peabody Conservatory is designed to offer gifted students the training to prepare themselves for careers in performance, composition, computer music, music education, recording arts, and related areas of professional activity.

-Matriculating freshmen students will satisfy between 142 and 182 students in four years through passing grades, transfer credits, or onsite placement exams.
+Matriculating freshmen students will satisfy between 142 and 182 credits in four years through passing grades, transfer credits, or onsite placement exams.
 (See Academic Credit, above.)
 Undergraduate students must be enrolled as full-time students for eight semesters and are required to remain enrolled in one-hour major lessons for all eight semesters.

 The applied level of transfer students is determined by the Office of Academic Affairs in consultation with Departments before a student matriculates.
 Once set, the transfer student must be enrolled as a full-time student in one-hour major lessons until the conclusion of his or her adjusted senior year